 R 299.9519 Modification, revocation, and suspension of operating licenses during their terms.

 Rule 519.
-(1) An owner or operator shall construct, operate, and maintain a facility pursuant to part 111 of the act, these rules, and the operating license issued to the facility pursuant to part 111 of the act.
-Any deviation from the conditions of a license or from approved plans shall require prior approval by the director, unless otherwise specified in this rule, and, if necessary, modification of the license.
+(1) An owner or operator shall construct, operate, and maintain a facility pursuant to part 111 of the act, MCL 324.11101 to 324.11153, these rules, and the operating license issued to the facility pursuant to part 111 of the act, MCL 324.11101 to 324.11153.
+Any deviation from the conditions of a license or from approved plans requires prior approval by the director, unless otherwise specified in this rule, and, if necessary, modification of the license.

 (2) If the director receives any information during the term of an operating license, for example, inspects the facility, receives information submitted by the licensee as required in the license, receives a request for modification or revocation pursuant to this rule, or conducts a review of the license file, then he or she may determine if 1 or more of the causes listed in subrule (3) of this rule for modification or subrule (11) of this rule for revocation, or both, exist.
-If cause exists, the director may commence proceedings pursuant to act 306 to modify or revoke an operating license accordingly, subject to the limitation of subrule (4) of this rule, and may request an updated application pursuant to R 299.9520, if necessary.
+If cause exists, the director may commence proceedings pursuant to act 306 to modify or revoke an operating license accordingly, subject to the limitation of subrule (4) of this rule, and may request an updated application under R 299.9520, if necessary.
 If an operating license is modified, then only the conditions subject to modification are reopened.
-If an operating license modification satisfies the criteria of subrule (5) of this rule for a minor modification, or if the director has not yet been authorized pursuant to 40 C.F.R. part 271, then the license may be modified pursuant to subrule (6) of this rule.
-Otherwise, a draft license shall be prepared and other procedures specified in R 299.9511 followed.
+If an operating license modification satisfies the criteria of subrule (5) of this rule for a minor modification, or if the director has not yet been authorized under 40 CFR part 271, then the license may be modified pursuant to subrule (6) of this rule.
+Otherwise, a draft license must be prepared and other procedures specified in R 299.9511 followed.